Teaching with the Collection

 Using the Judy Chicago Art Education Collection with High School Students in the Classroom:

 I choose to center the class discussions and visual focus on Judy Chicago’s Holocaust Project in order to facilitate dialogue among issues relevant to a diverse group of high school students.

 - Art and History, The Holocaust Project http://sites.psu.edu/artlinkstohistory/ (High School)

 Using the Judy Chicago Art Collection in the University Classroom

-A reflection of how the Judy Chicago Art Collection from the Special Collections Archive at Penn State was integrated into a university classroom.
-Using the on-line website, going through the Chicago archived boxes, engaging in the Dialogue Portal questions, and viewing the videos online facilitated and opened up many pockets for discussion.
+Possibilities include: Using the on-line website, going through the Chicago archived boxes, engaging in the Dialogue Portal questions, and viewing the videos online can open many directions for discussion.
 What is Feminist Art?
 Can men partake within the dialogue?
 How does this effect our everyday life?